epfl-ada/ada-2021-project-adadvanced/README.md

 2. Data Analysis:
 - Generate Results: statistics and general description of the data
 - Data visualisation:
-    - evolution of the way Brexit is perceived in the UK
+    - Evolution of the way Brexit is perceived in the UK using pie charts to represent sentiment distribution across years.
-    - evolution of the way Brexit is perceived in European countries
+    - Evolution of the way Brexit is perceived in European countries using a color-encoded worldmap that reflects the position of the country towards Brexit.
-    - evolution of the way Brexit is perceived in different sectors
+    - Evolution of the way Brexit is perceived in different sectors using dynamic pie charts (dash application) that represent sentiment distribution across years per sector.
-    - perception of Brexit by age
+    - Perception of Brexit by age using dynamic histograms (dash application), for the world and UK.
-    - perception of Brexit by gender <br/>
+    - Perception of Brexit by gender using histograms. <br/>

-Except for the analysis of the european country, we assessed the differences between each category pairs (for instance art and health for the sectors) by comparing the means using a Welch's t-test.
+Except for the analysis of the european country, we assessed the differences between pairs (for instance art and health for the sectors) by comparing the means of the sentiment distribution using a Welch's t-test.

-Regarding dynamic graphs, those ones were deployed through the [Heroku](https://www.heroku.com/home).
+Dynamic graph were deployed via the [Heroku](https://www.heroku.com/home) platform.
-- Influence of Brexit on the stock exchange: To measure the correlation between the emergence of new events related to Brexit and movements in the stock exchange, the absolute value of the derivate was computed, in addition to the derivate of the number of quotations, both with respect to time.
+- Influence of Brexit on the stock exchange: to measure the correlation between the emergence of new events related to Brexit and movements in the stock exchange, the absolute value of the derivate was computed, in addition to the derivate of the number of quotations, both with respect to time.
 The derivatives are then used to compute the Pearson's correlation coefficient.
 For further information please check the stock market section in the Jupyter notebook.
 - Clustering

 ## Organization within the Team